gfkauer/c_basic/README.md

-# C language - Basic level
+# C language - Basic level!

 This repository will store all exercises performed while learning the C language.